 The answer to whether or not Family Day is a statutory holiday is complicated.
 Family Day is not a national statutory holiday.
 This means that not every province recognizes family day as a statutory holiday.
 However, certain provinces have adopted Family Day as a statutory holiday.
 In these provinces, most employees will get a paid day off from work on Family Day.

 The provinces that recognize Family Day as a statutory holiday are:

 - British Columbia

 - New Brunswick

 Other provinces have similar statutory holidays on the same day.
 Prince Edward Island has Islander day, Nova Scotia has Heritage Day, and Manitoba has Louis Riel Day.
 While Family Day is not a national statutory holiday yet, there are good chances it will become one later on.

 Common Family Day Traditions in Canada

 Family Day is an especially great holiday if you don’t usually spend a lot of time with your family.
-A family that is distant will never be as strong as one that stays connected.
+A distant family will never be as strong as one that stays connected.
 It is important to do fun activities with your family once in a while.
 Family Day is just one day.
 Yes, it encourages you to let you spend time with your family members but there is more to the holiday than just that.
-Family Day serves as a reminder to always stay close and include everyone that is a part of our family.
+Family Day serves as a reminder to always stay close and include everyone who is a part of our family.